 Research Overview

-The goal of my research is to develop accurate, efficient and fair evaluation systems.
-I draw inspirations from psychology to model real-world phenomena, develop theoretical guarantees using tools from statistics and computer science, conduct crowdsourcing experiments, and implement policy changes that make real-world impacts.
-Specifically, I identify, analyze and improve three key components: algorithms, people, and design.
-Beyond technical work, I extend my insights from research to real policy improvements in practice.
+The goal of my research is to develop accurate, fair, reliable, and efficient evaluation systems.
+I draw inspirations from psychology to build human behavioral models, develop algorithms with theoretical guarantees, conduct crowdsourcing experiments, and implement policy changes that make real-world impacts.
+Specifically, I identify, analyze and improve three interrelated key components: algorithms, people, and design.
+I extend my insights from research to real policy improvements in practice.
 For example, we compile the data and evaluate the gender distribution in award-winning papers in 16 top computer science conferences in the past 10 years, which shows prominent differences across conferences. [blog post] We also consider the biases caused by the alphabetical ordering practice in scientific publication.
-Taking cognizance of the biases arising from alphabetical ordering, the Machine Learning Department at CMU has randomized the ordering of students and faculty on its webpages, along with many other institutions. [blog post]
+Taking cognizance of this bias arising from alphabetical ordering, the Machine Learning Department at CMU has randomized the ordering of students and faculty on its webpages, along with many other institutions. [blog post] The debiasing algorithm that I have developed is currently deployed in practice with grant review agencies.

 Preprints